Current Trainees and Alumni News

 Katarina AuBuchon, PhD (2023-2025)

-As a research scientist at MedStar Health Research Institute in the Division of Palliative Care Research, I’m continuing research on understanding and promoting management of pain and symptom burden among patients with cancer.
-My T32 training prepared me for rigorous, transdisciplinary population sciences research in cancer that I conduct every day with clinicians and scientists at MedStar Health to reduce the symptom burden for patients with cancer.
-I look forward to continuing my work in palliative care research with a focus on developing and testing behavioral interventions to reduce the burden of cancer-related pain.
+As a research scientist at MedStar Health Research Institute in the Division of Palliative Care Research, Dr. AuBuchon is continuing her research on understanding and promoting management of pain and symptom burden among patients with cancer.
+Her T32 training prepared her for the rigorous, transdisciplinary population sciences research in cancer that she conducts every day with clinicians and scientists at MedStar Health to reduce the symptom burden for patients with cancer.
+She looks forward to continuing her work in palliative care research with a focus on developing and testing behavioral interventions to reduce the burden of cancer-related pain.

 Danyel Smith, PhD (2023-2025)

-I am excited to start a tenure-track assistant professor position in community psychology at Old Dominion University in Norfolk, Virginia, in July 2026.
+As of July 2026, Dr. Smith started a tenure-track assistant professor position in community psychology at Old Dominion University in Norfolk, Virginia.
 This position centralizes community-engaged research approaches to address socio-ecological drivers of health disparities.
-Extending from projects during my T32 postdoctoral fellowship, my research applies an integrative lens to address shared behavioral risk factors (e.g., diet, physical activity) that impact oral and overall health of cancer survivors, and how these behaviors may be patterned or shared within families.
-A primary goal of my research is to design technology-supported, behavioral interventions — using interdisciplinary and community-engaged methods — to target diet and physical activity behaviors associated with obesity-related cancer risk and survivorship.
-In the long-term, my program of research aims to implement evidence-based interventions into family and community settings.
-In addition to conducting cancer disparities research, I am excited to engage undergraduate and graduate students in and out of the classroom through teaching and mentorship.
+Extending from projects during her T32 postdoctoral fellowship, her research applies an integrative lens to address shared behavioral risk factors (e.g., diet, physical activity) that impact oral and overall health of cancer survivors, and how these behaviors may be patterned or shared within families.
+A primary goal of her research is to design technology-supported, behavioral interventions — using interdisciplinary and community-engaged methods — to target diet and physical activity behaviors associated with obesity-related cancer risk and survivorship.
+In the long-term, her program of research aims to implement evidence-based interventions into family and community settings.
+In addition to conducting cancer disparities research, she is excited to engage undergraduate and graduate students in and out of the classroom through teaching and mentorship.